MobMonRob/JNativeLibLoader/README.md

 #### Add native files
-Your project structur should look something like this:
+Your project structure should look similar to this:
 ~~~
 Myproject
 |- natives